-MINIMUM REQUIREMENT Medical personnel type Planned recommended Response time Logistical considerations 1 x Advanced Medical Response Team available at all times on site maximum 5 minutes ^() from notification of accident Capability of rapid deployment to any part of the course (including warm-up area) and all obstacles on the cross country course + Additional medica l personnel requi red for adequate coverage MO depending on the accessibility ne layout of the Cross Country courses of the site. + If possible: ambulance or appropriate transportation plan (see table in II.3 for details) for: Treatment of minor ailments Observation and initial treatment of serious injuries or illness Transportation to appropriate medical facilities.
+MINIMUM REQUIREMENT Medical personnel type Planned recommended Response time Logistical considerations 1 x Advanced Medical Response Team available at all times on site maximum 5 minutes ^() from notification of accident Capability of rapid deployment to any part of the course (including warm-up area) and all obstacles on the cross country course + Additional medical personnel required for adequate coverage As pre- determined by the CMO depending on the layout of the Cross Country courses and the accessibility of the site. + If possible: ambulance or appropriate transportation plan (see table in II.3 for details) for: Treatment of minor ailments Observation and initial treatment of serious injuries or illness Transportation to appropriate medical facilities.